 The controlled application of fire will be used for biomass reduction in all or parts of the offset site.
 Selected areas of grassland may be burnt to tackle particular weed issues or to assist in the lowering of soil nitrogen and phosphorous which would also assist in weed control works.
-However no area is to be burnt more frequently than every two years.
-The application of a mosaic burning regime is also considered advantageous and therefore any individual burn will not necessarily burn the entire site.
+However no portion of the offset area is to be burnt more frequently than once every three years (unless approved by TfN in consultation with a qualified ecologist).
+Burning will be conducted in a mosaic pattern and any individual burn will not burn the entire site.